RMS Olympic: Post-war

 During the 1920s, Olympic remained a popular and fashionable liner, and often attracted the rich and famous of the day; Marie Curie, Sir Arthur Conan Doyle, Charlie Chaplin, Mary Pickford and Douglas Fairbanks, and Prince Edward, then Prince of Wales, were among the celebrities that she carried.
 Prince Edward and Captain Howarth were filmed on the bridge of Olympic for Pathé News.
 According to his autobiography, and confirmed by US Immigration records, Cary Grant, then 16-year-old Archibald Leach, first set sail to New York on Olympic on 21 July 1920 on the same voyage on which Douglas Fairbanks and Mary Pickford were celebrating their honeymoon.
 One of the attractions of Olympic was that she was nearly identical to Titanic, and many passengers sailed on Olympic as a way of vicariously experiencing the voyage of her sister ship.

-On 22 March 1924, Olympic was involved in another collision with a ship, this time at New York.
-As Olympic was reversing from her berth at New York harbour, her stern collided with the smaller liner Fort St George, which had crossed into her path.
+On 22 March 1924, Olympic was involved in another collision with a ship, this time in New York.
+As Olympic was reversing from her berth in New York harbour, her stern collided with the smaller liner Fort St George, which had crossed into her path.
 The collision caused extensive damage to the smaller ship.
 At first it appeared that Olympic had sustained only minor damage, but it was later revealed that her sternpost had been fractured, necessitating the replacement of her entire stern frame.

-On 7 June, Lord Pirrie died on a business trip aboard in the Caribbean off Cuba.
+On 7 June 1924, Lord Pirrie died on a business trip aboard in the Caribbean off Cuba.
 On 13 June Ebro reached New York; UK ships in the port of New York lowered their flags to half-mast; and Pirrie's body was transferred to Olympic to be repatriated to the UK.